S&P warns of south east Europe rating risks from Greece

 "We don't rule out the possibility of government support (for banks)," S&P said in a report.
 "If such support substantially weakens governments' fiscal and debt metrics, this could weigh negatively on our sovereign ratings."

-Greece's Alpha Bank (ACBr.AT) has the biggest geographic spread across the region with arms in Romania, Bulgaria, Serbia, Albania and Macedonia.
-Eurobank Ergasias (EURBr.AT) and Piraeus Bank (BOPr.AT) are both in Romania and Bulgaria with the former also in Serbia.
+Greece's Alpha Bank has the biggest geographic spread across the region with arms in Romania, Bulgaria, Serbia, Albania and Macedonia.
+Eurobank Ergasias and Piraeus Bank are both in Romania and Bulgaria with the former also in Serbia.

 S&P said the banks may raid subsidiaries for their best assets in a fight for survival and central bank efforts to ring fence them may be unable to stop runs on deposits.